Examples of biquotients whose tangent bundle is not a biquotient vector bundle: Examples using representation theory

 Before giving its proof, we provide two lemmas that will be useful throughout this section.

 First, we shall use the following well-known facts about the representations of the group $Spin(2n+1)$.
-Following \cite{BtD85}, let $\Lambda=\Lambda^1$ be the standard representation, let $\Lambda^i$ the $i$-th exterior product, and let $\Delta$ be the half-spin representation.
+Following { Bröcker and tom Dieck's book} \cite{BtD85}, let $\Lambda=\Lambda^1$ be the standard representation, let $\Lambda^i$ the $i$-th exterior product, and let $\Delta$ be the half-spin representation.

-\begin{lemma} The non-trivial irreducible representation of $Spin(2n+1)$ with $n\geq 1$ of smallest (real) dimension is the standard one $\Lambda^1$, which is of (real) dimension $2n+1$.
-The non-trivial irreducible representation of $Spin(4n-1)$ with $n$ odd and $n\geq 3$ of second smallest (real) dimension is: $\Delta$ if $n=3$ (which is of real dimension $32$) and $\Lambda^2$ if $n\geq 5$ (which is of dimension $8n^2-6n+1$). \end{lemma}
+\begin{lemma} For $n \geq 1$, the non-trivial real irreducible representation of $Spin(2n+1)$ of smallest dimension is the standard one $\Lambda^1$, which is of dimension $2n+1$. { For $n\geq 3$ odd, $Spin(4n-1)$ has no other real irreducible representations of dimension at most $8n-4$.} \end{lemma}

-\begin{proof} The fundamental irreducible representations are exactly $\Lambda^i$ with $ n\geq i\geq 1$ and $\Delta$.
+\begin{proof} The fundamental irreducible representations are exactly $\Lambda^i$ with $1\leq i \leq n$ and $\Delta$.
 It follows from the Weyl dimension formula that the smallest dimensional representations of a simply connected compact Lie group are found among its fundamental representations.

-Since $\dim \Lambda^i={2n+1 \choose i}\geq 2n+1$, it follows that $\dim \Lambda^{i}\leq \dim \Lambda^{i+1}$ for all $i$.
+Since $\dim \Lambda^i={2n+1 \choose i}$, it follows that $\dim \Lambda^{i}\leq \dim \Lambda^{i+1}$ for all $i$.
 Thus, in order to find the smallest and second smallest representations we are left to decide between $\Lambda^1$, $\Lambda^2$ and $\Delta$.

-From \cite[Lemma~6.3, p.280]{BtD85}, we know that the representation $\Delta$ of $Spin(2n+1)$ has complex dimension $2^n$.
-Thus $\Delta$ is of smaller (real) dimension than $\Lambda$ if and only if the following two conditions are satisfied: $n=2$ and $\Delta$ is of real type.
-However, the latter fails to hold, since the representation $\Delta$ of $Spin(5)$ is well known to be not of real type but of quaternionic type \cite[Proposition~6.19, p.290]{BtD85}.
-This proves the first part of the statement.
+From \cite[Lemma~6.3, p.280]{BtD85}, we know that the representation $\Delta$ of $Spin(2n+1)$ has complex dimension $2^n$. { For $n\geq 3$, it follows easily that $\dim \Delta > \dim \Lambda$.
+For $n\leq 2$, the spin representation is not real \cite[Proposition ~6.19, p.290]{BtD85}.
+Thus, $\Lambda$ is always the smallest non-trivial real representation of $SO(2n+1)$.} This proves the first part of the statement.

-As for the second smallest representation of $Spin(4n-1)$, we have to compare the (real) dimensions of $\Lambda^2$ and $\Delta$.
-The former equals $8n^2-6n+1$, which is smaller than $2^{2n-1}$ (i.e. the complex dimension of $\Delta$) if and only if $n\geq 5$.
-In the case of $n=3$ the representation $\Delta$ of $Spin(11)$ is of complex dimension $32$, however (see \cite[Proposition~6.19, p.290]{BtD85}) it is of real type and hence it can be considered as a real representation of (real) dimension $32$. \end{proof}